Skip to Content

 Like most sourdough recipes, this homemade bagel recipe requires a lot of time but not much effort.
 The flavor is SO good.
 You’re going to want to make a double batch.

-you should see it autoplaying in the sidebar next to this tutorial.
+We made a recipe demonstration video for you.
+It will take you through every step of making this sourdough bagel recipe.
+You should see it autoplaying in the sidebar next to this tutorial.
 We also added the video into the bottom of the printable recipe card for you.

 It’s very different from our other bread recipes.
 These bagels are terrifically good.